CodeByte55/Project-Function-Frontend/README.md

 5. Back in the first terminal, type npm run dev to launch the front-end.

 After this, the project will be running on your localhost.
 Typically at http://localhost:3000/

+## Authors

+Rylan Torres
+[@202111443@fit.edu.ph]

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details